roytang/blog/content/post/2007/06/magic-regionals-2007.md

 Round 4: He went first, playing Ication Javilineers.
 I yawned inside.
 Easy match.
 I was right.

 Round 5: We were 5 turns into game 1 and I hadn't seen any Lotus Blooms so I was thinking it was some sort of R/U counterburn, and held back on the Rise / Fall until I knew what was going on.
 Then I died.
 Game 2, I had the Rise / Fall on turn 2.
-But I was thinking, &#8220;Gee, I don't wanna waste it and hit lands, I'll wait for him to play a couple more lands.&#8221; Then I lost.
+But I was thinking, "Gee, I don't wanna waste it and hit lands, I'll wait for him to play a couple more lands.&#8221; Then I lost.
 Stupid, stupid, stupid play against what should have been a favorable matchup.
 In my defense, I was really tired and pissed-off at my 2-2 (now 2-3) record.
 Yeah, bad excuse.
 Must&#8230;stay&#8230;in&#8230;top&#8230;mental&#8230;form&#8230;(and think about adding Stupors to the board).

-Round 6: Most people need to read the Epochrasite when I play it, so I was surprised when the guy just went &#8220;Ok&#8221; after I played mine on turn 2. it turns out he had some of his own.
+Round 6: Most people need to read the Epochrasite when I play it, so I was surprised when the guy just went "Ok&#8221; after I played mine on turn 2. it turns out he had some of his own.
 He had a few Tombstalkers as well, but no Korlash in sight.
 Easy win once I got out a pair of Cloisters to stop the discard.

 Round 7: Blowout.
 Sorry if he reads this, but his deck isn't very good.
 I get to four Epochrasites early in the first game, then back it up with Arrows to take out the rebels.
 Game 2 was fun, with me at 2 life and no blockers, he swings with a Phyrexian Totem.
 Tendrils for 9.
 Ouch, your board is wiped.